quinlan-lab/constraint-tools/README.md

 Jason will manually select a contiguous, putatively neutral region of the genome to train the model on using `constraint-tools train ...`.
 He will also find the genomic coordinates of a positive-control exon.

-Peter will implement a minimal version of `constraint-tools predict ...`.
+Peter will implement a minimal version of `constraint-tools visualize ...`.

 ## Mutation Annotation Format (MAF)